-Good Submission Practice (GSubP):
+APAC Good Submission Practice (GSubP):

-An industry practice for any aspect related to the process, format, contents and management of submission for registration of medical products by applicants.
-It is the practice to enhance the quality and efficiency of the product registration process by improving the quality of submission as well as its management.
+An industry practice for any aspect related to the process, format, contents and management of submission for registration of new pharmaceutical products by applicants.
+It is the practice to enhance the quality and efficiency of the drug registration process by improving the quality of submission as well as its management.